 Just like in real life, training is where you send your players when they don’t have a match and you want to build up their skills.
 Entering players in the Sorare training league will help to develop their XP, gradually helping to increase their bonus and making them more useful in the SO5 competitions.

-You’ll find the training league within the ‘Play’ section of the site under the ‘Mix’ heading on the far right.
+You’ll find the training league within the ‘Play’ section of the site at the top of the list of tournaments.
 After you set your SO5 teams up, it makes sense to go into the training section and enter any players who haven’t been put in one of the other teams.
 You still have to build a 5-a-side team as before so you may not be able to train everyone, all of the time, as usually you’ll find that you run out of goalkeepers before you run out of outfield players.

 The scoring matrix